sweeden-ttu/legal-luminary/_pages/bell-county.md

 <div class="info-box">
 <h4>Why Local Experience Matters</h4>
-<p>Attorneys who regularly practice in Bell County courts understand local procedures, know the prosecutors and judges, and can navigate the system efficiently on your behalf.
+<p>Attorneys who regularly practice in Bell County courts understand local procedures, know the prosecutors and judges, and can navigate the system efficiently on behalf of their clients.
 The attorneys featured on this site have experience in Bell County courts.</p>
 </div>

 ### What to Look For